Study a Bachelor of Science (Regenerative Agriculture)

 Drawing on the University’s specialist expertise in plant science, agronomy, ecology, agroforestry, environmental chemistry and socio-ecological systems, this major delves into the emerging practices of, and growing evidence-base for regenerative agriculture, examining human ecology, agroecology, regenerative agronomy and soil management as well as the planning of rural landscapes.

-The Bachelor of Science with a major in regenerative agriculture develops specialist knowledge in a whole-of-system approach to food production and farm management.
+The Bachelor of Science with a specialisation in Regenerative Agriculture develops specialist knowledge in a whole-of-system approach to food production and farm management.

 It is designed for students who want to be a part of a new way of farming that better supports, and is supported by natural processes, building more resilient farms and farmers in a future of increased seasonal and weather variability.